-When it comes to interviewing, most potential candidates have their canned responses prepared for those oh-so-predictable interview questions.
+When it comes to interviewing, most potential candidates prepare their canned responses for those oh-so-predictable interview questions.

 But how well can you really test interviewees when they don’t have to think on their feet?

-An interview question like this one helps you assess the interviewees snap judgement of your workplace culture and environment, while also seeing at what level they’re willing to express their opinions on the spot.
+An interview question like this one helps you assess the interviewee’s snap judgment of your workplace culture and environment while also seeing at what level they’re willing to express their opinions on the spot.
 Bonus: You might get some great ideas on how to make your office, well…cooler.